-Certified school nurses are allocated to schools based on a school's enrollment, in accordance with the state mandated ratio of 1:1,500, and the medical needs of the students enrolled in each school.
-In addition to school-based nurses, certified school nurses in the Office of School Health Services are available by telephone for consultation, as well as school site visits.
+The Certified School Nurse supports student success by providing health care through assessment, intervention, and follow-up for all children within the school setting.
+The certified school nurse addresses the physical, mental, emotional, and social health needs of students and supports their achievement in the learning process.
+Certified school nurses are allocated to schools based on a school's enrollment, daily medical needs of students and chronic health concerns.
+In addition to certified school-based nurses, Coordinators of Health Services in the Office of School Health Services are available by telephone for consultation, as well as school site visits.
 Certified school nurses inform and complement the Multi-Tiered System of Support in schools; and, Individualized Education Program (IEP), English Language Learners (ELL), and behavioral health planning, in addition to the myriad of health-related tasks performed each day.
-As schools are dynamic and as the medical needs of the students change regularly, certified school nurse assignments are adjusted throughout the school year.